why Progenity Inc. [PROG] is a Good Choice for Investors After New Price Target of $3.00

-Progenity Inc. [NASDAQ: PROG] slipped around -0.11 points on Friday, while shares priced at $3.64 at the close of the session, down -2.93%.
+Progenity Inc. [NASDAQ: PROG] gained 0.32% on the last trading session, reaching $3.13 price per share at the time.
 The company report on November 23, 2021 that Progenity Strengthens its Liquidity Position.

 Company received more than $44 million in warrant exercises since August 2021.